-Equinox sun rises due east, sets due west | EarthSky.org
+Does the equinox sun really rise due east and set due west? | EarthSky.org

 All these components are imaginary, yet what happens at every equinox is very real – as real as the sun’s passage across the sky each day and as real as the change of the seasons.

-No matter where you are on Earth (except the North and South Poles), you have a due east and due west point on your horizon.
-That point marks the intersection of your horizon with the celestial equator, the imaginary line above the true equator of the Earth.
+No matter where you are on Earth (except for the North and South Poles), you have a due east and due west point on your horizon.
+That point marks the intersection of your horizon with the celestial equator, the imaginary great circle above the true equator of the Earth.

 And that’s why the sun rises due east and sets due west, for all of us, at the equinox.
 The equinox sun is on the celestial equator.
-No matter where you are on Earth, the celestial equator crosses your horizon at due east or due west.
+No matter where you are on Earth, the celestial equator intersects your horizon at due east and due west.

 This fact makes the day of an equinox a good day for finding due east and due west from your yard or other favorite site for watching the sky.
 Just go outside around sunset or sunrise and notice the location of the sun on the horizon with respect to familiar landmarks.